4 Best Ski Resorts in Banff, 2024/25

 The resort makes the impressive claim that they have Canada's best snow - and they may be right!
 It receives an incredible 30 feet of snow each year, and you'll be assured of good conditions across a seven-month season that starts in November and ends in late May.
 All this snow is spread across a 3,358-acre alpine playground.

-A vertical drop of 3,415 feet is serviced by 12 lifts: one gondola, two regular quad chairs, six high-speed quad chairs, one high-speed heated bubble quad chair, and two surface lifts.
+A vertical drop of 3,415 feet is serviced by 12 lifts: one gondola, two regular quad chairs, six high-speed quad chairs, two high-speed heated bubble quad chairs, and two surface lifts.
 If it's particularly cold, not an uncommon occurrence up high in the mountains, take a ride up on Teepee Town – the lift is heated.
 You'll know it by its distinctive orange bubble tops.
 The lift capacity has increased exponentially since 1945 when the first permanent lift was installed and driven by a V8 car engine.

 Pick any one of three mountains to do your skiing here: Mount Standish, Goat's Eye, and Lookout Mountain all have something to offer the skier.
 Mount Standish is the most gentle of the three, with long cruising runs and easy beginner routes off the Strawberry Chair.
 This is the area where I like to start my days to get the quads warmed up and any bugs worked out of my technique.